Can You Cut Or Bend A Flame Sensor? Should You?

 A home Goodman high efficiency furnace with Bradford White Residential gas water heater & an Generalaire humidifier.

-After three consecutive shutdowns, most furnaces will lock out the ignition for safety purposes.
-Constantly tampering with a defective flame sensor in a furnace is not only highly inconvenient, but it can also lead to problems in other furnace components and a decrease in the system's overall performance.
+After three consecutive shutdowns, most furnaces lock out the ignition for safety.
+Constantly tampering with a defective flame sensor in a furnace is highly inconvenient and can lead to problems in other furnace components and a decrease in the system's overall performance.

-A flame sensor helps make certain that the furnace doesn't call for gas if the flame is not lit correctly.
+A flame sensor helps ensure the furnace doesn't call for gas if the flame is lit incorrectly.
 Anyone who is inside the house is protected from the dangerous accumulation of gas thanks to this measure.
-Additionally, it helps to ensure that the gas is not being wasted by being run while it is not being used.
+Additionally, it helps to ensure that the gas is not being wasted by being run while not being used.

-Explosions can be avoided in the home by minimizing the gas inside the home, which reduces the likelihood that the home will become filled with gas and that a spark will ignite the gas.
+Explosions can be avoided in the home by minimizing the gas inside, which reduces the likelihood that the house will become filled with gas and that a spark will ignite the gas.

 How Many Ohms Should A Flame Sensor Read?